 It would appear that IOTA Foundation themselves have decided to dedicate most of its attention to the Trinity wallet development.
 The GUI light wallet has been declared as “deprecated” and will not be getting any significant updates anymore (except potentially required critical patches).

 There are a couple of third-party wallets, but the IOTA foundation has rejected any requests to become officially associated with one of them, citing issues with auditing third-party code and potential liability issues that come with such associations.

 To not get sidetracked too much, if you still decide to look up and use a third-party wallet, the foundation advises you to be aware of the following:

 - Never generate your seed online and never submit it to any third party (website or app).

 - If you use a non-official wallet, you use it at your own risk.

-Overall, Trinity is currently the community/foundation approved storage option; while it still suffers from a few minor issues, these should be dealt with by the time the wallet leaves the beta stage of its development.
-You can use it on your desktop, your mobile phone, or even integrate it with your hardware Ledger Nano S for that extra, cold wallet layer of protection.
+Overall, Trinity is currently the community/foundation-approved storage option; while it still suffers from a few minor issues, these should be dealt with by the time the wallet leaves the beta stage of its development.
+You can use it on your desktop or your mobile phone or even integrate it with your hardware Ledger Nano S for that extra, cold wallet layer of protection.
 If you want to store your IOTA cryptocurrency safely, Trinity seems to be your best bet.

 Credit to IOTA Discord member CrashTestDummy for providing some of the information used in the “Final thoughts” section.